anirudhrathinam94/stuff/volunteering/01-basics/README.md

 **Setting up remote maven repository**

 There exist various tools to set up remote maven repositories.
+Some of these tools include Nexus, Artifactory, Archiva etc. Here we will take a look at setting up Nexus.

 ----------------------------------------